amunkharel/AMLFinalProject/README.md

 For [preprocess.py](https://github.com/amunkharel/AMLFinalProject/blob/main/preprocess.py) and [ImageAnalysis.py](https://github.com/amunkharel/AMLFinalProject/blob/main/ImageAnalysis.py):

+If running locally, plz do the following steps:
-Change the 2nd line (where os.chdir is set) to point to the same directory the data directory is stored in.
+- Change the 2nd line (where os.chdir is set) to point to the same directory the data directory is stored in.
-Change the line 30-32 and line 49-50 as comments shown in .py file.
+- Change the line 30-32 and line 49-50 as comments shown in .py file.

 Once this is done each python script / notebook will run as intended.